-Pin Gages vs. Optical Measurement for Small Parts Tubing
+Pin Gages vs. Optical Measurement for Small Diameter Tubing

 One of the fundamentals of small parts sourcing is that making informed decisions about specifications has a huge impact on optimizing manufacturability.
 For instance, by taking a part’s end use into consideration, you can determine which tolerances are most critical and will, in turn, drive the production and cost of your parts.